xLs51/Twemoji-Picker/README.md

 A simple jQuery plugin that add support for twemoji for textarea and input!

+Please feel free to report any issues or code improvements!

 ## Installation

 Add the following stylesheet and JavaScript links.
 Don't forget to include jQuery.

 ```
 <link rel="stylesheet" href="css/twemoji-picker.css">